A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 The Marketplace may be the best example of the kind of town Burlington is for us, a cross between Reston Town Center and Berkeley.
 It is a college town that has lots of parents with young children, professional people tied into the other major employer in the area, health care, and a considerable amount of high quality craft and design stores.
 And then there are those drifting about the streets looking as if they were somewhere on the planet Zoltan.

 Starting just a few blocks from the waterfront and ending at Church Street is a shopping mall that has every chain store you would expect, but you would never know it because of the way it has been buried in the middle of the city.
-And just finding the entrance is tricky.
+And just finding the entrance is challenging.

 What really impressed us was the quality of the food.
 Wherever we went, from a deli to a nice restaurant, the food was excellent.
 There are several very nice restaurants in the city which we did not go to, but they must be fantastic.
 Yesterday evening, we had walked around much of the city and become hungry.
 Instead of spending a lot of time investigating the best place to go, we simply walked into the nearest restaurant even though its menu looked pretty uninspired.
 To our surprise, we each had a terrific meal, and that’s the way it was for every other time we ate in Burlington.
 We never once ate on the boat during our stay.

-And Burlington has done a very impressive job with its waterfront, building walkways and bike trails that stretch for several miles, incorporating the lake into the city.
+Burlington has done a very impressive job with its waterfront, building walkways and bike trails that stretch for several miles, incorporating the lake into the city.

 We concluded that coming here in the fall when the leaves are changing would be spectacular and that when we come back, we’ll probably stay several days.
 And we do want to come back.
 We hated to leave.